 It is worthwhile to note that although differentiation between tricuspid and bicuspid aortic stenosis is frequently made, it is often difficult to determine the number of aortic valve leaflets.
-A study comparing operatively excised aortic valve structure evaluation by cardiac surgeon versus pathologist found that valve structure determination was frequently incongruous.
+A study comparing operatively excised aortic valve structure evaluation by cardiac surgeons versus pathologists found that valve structure determination was frequently incongruous.

 Severe aortic stenosis is rare in infancy, occurring in 0.33% of live births, and is due to a unicuspid or bicuspid valve.
 Most patients with a congenitally bicuspid aortic valve who develop symptoms do not do so until middle age or later.
 Patients with rheumatic aortic stenosis typically present with symptoms after the sixth decade of life.

 Aortic sclerosis (aortic valve calcification without obstruction to blood flow, considered a precursor of calcific degenerative calcific aortic stenosis) increases in incidence with age and is present in 29% of individuals older than 65 years and in 37% of individuals older than 75 years.
 In elderly persons, the prevalence of aortic stenosis is between 2% and 9%.